Geometric Approaches on Persistent Homology: Background

-{\em Power Filtration.} Let $G^n$ be the graph induced by $G$ by adding edges $\{e_{ij}\}$ between vertices $v_i, v_j$ with $d(v_i,v_j)\leq n$ if there is not already an edge $e_{ij}\in \E$.
-In other words, we do not change the nodes of $G$, but if there are vertices at distance $\leq n$, and there is no edge between them, then we add an edge between these vertices.
+Let $G^n$ be the graph induced by $G$ by adding edges $\{e_{ij}\}$ between vertices $v_i, v_j$ with $\rho(v_i,v_j)\le n$.
+In other words, we do not change the nodes of $G$, but if there are vertices at distance $\le n$ in $G$, then in the graph $G^n$ we have an edge between these vertices.
+By convention, we set $G^0$ to be the graph with vertex set $\V$ and with no edges.
 We will call this new graph $G^n$ the {\em $n^{th}$ power of $G$}; see \cref{fig:graph-power2}.

 Let $\wh{G}^n$ be the clique complex of $G^n$.
-In more detail, $\wh{G}^n$ contains an $m$-simplex spanning the vertices $v_{i_0}, v_{i_1},\ldots,v_{i_m}$ if for any $i_j,i_k$ with $0\le j,k\le m$, we have $d(v_{i_j},v_{i_k})\leq n$.
-In particular, if there exists a triangle in $G^n$, then to form $\wh{G}^n$ we fill the triangle with a $2$-simplex.
-Similarly, if there are $4$ vertices each pairwise connected to each other by edges in $G^n$, then we fill it with a tetrahedron, and so on for simplices of all dimensions.
+In more detail, $\wh{G}^n$ contains an $m$-simplex spanning the vertices $v_{i_0}, v_{i_1},\ldots,v_{i_m}$ if for any $i_j,i_k$ with $0\le j,k\le m$, we have $\rho(v_{i_j},v_{i_k})\le n$.
+In particular, if there exists a triangle of three edges in $G^n$, then in $\wh{G}^n$ we fill the triangle with a $2$-simplex.
+Similarly, if there are $4$ vertices each pairwise connected to each other by edges in $G^n$, then in $\wh{G}^n$ we fill it with a tetrahedron, and so on for simplices of all dimensions.
 We remark that $\wh{G}^n$ is the Vietoris--Rips complex of the metric space $\V$ (with the shortest-path metric described above) at scale $n$.
+Furthermore, we can safely restrict attention to integer scale parameters, since any shortest path distance in $G$ is a nonnegative integer.
+By allowing $n$ to vary, we obtain the following \emph{power filtration} induced by the graph $G$.